JESUS CHRIST DID NOT TEACH HELL

 Jesus Christ says that many are called (many will hear the true Gospel) but few are chosen (few will respond), and that there are only a few who will be saved by faith, in this life before they die (Matthew 22:14, Luke 13:23-24).

 It is very important to understand that God’s Elect believers are very few in number, called and chosen in this life, before the Second Coming of Jesus Christ.
-As we have shown from Scripture in Chapter 9, the total number of God’s Elect, the Firstfruits, are only 144,000, who are called and chosen from the nation of Israel and the Gentile nations, through the gift of God given faith to believe in the true Gospel of Jesus Christ.
+As we have shown from Scripture in Chapter 9, the total number of God’s Elect, the Firstfruits, are only 144,000.
+They are called and chosen from the nation of Israel and the Gentile nations, through the gift of God-given faith to believe in the true Gospel of Jesus Christ.
 The glorious purpose of God’s Elect, the Firstfruits, is for God to use them in the evangelising work of salvation to reap the Great Harvest of the rest of humanity in the ages to come, as we explain in detail in this book.

 What about the resurrection of condemnation?